 The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post employment benefits has been enacted.
 However, the date on which the Code will come into effect has not yet been notified.
 The Management of the Parent Company will complete its evaluation and will give appropriate impact in its financial statements in the period in which the Code becomes effective.

 The financial statements are approved for issue by the Audit Committee and Board of Directors at their meetings held on May 20, 2022.

-For and on behalf of the Board of Directors

-Jayadev Galla

-Chairman, Managing Director & CEO
+Jayadev Galla Chairman, Managing Director & CEO

-Vikas Sabharwal

-Place: Hyderabad

-Date: May 20, 2022
+Flace: Hyderabad Date: May 20, 2022